esp-rs/std-training/book/src/04_7_reference.md

 ### Pin Configurations

-GPIOs can be configured to four different ways depending on their connectedness.
+GPIOs can be configured one of several different ways.
+The options available can vary depending in the design of the chip, but will usually include:

 Floating: A floating pin is neither connected VCC nor ground.
 The voltage will match the residual voltage.